DigitalPublishingToolkit/TODManual/md/Manual.md

 ### Step 4.4 Design your epub

-A successful ePub has been visually styled (with css and a cover), correctly classified (with metadata), and validated.
+A successful epub has been visually styled (with css and a cover), correctly classified (with metadata), and validated.
 The epub folder typically has 3 important components:

 * the cover image (jpg)
-* stylesheet
+* the stylesheet
-* metadata file
+* the metadata file

 ![](imgs/epub.png)